Pranavv361/Blogging-App-with-NodeJS-and-MongoDB---AWS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the License file for details.

 ## Contributing